Looking for work? More than 60,000 jobs are open in Kansas; Here’s how to apply

 Matheny was able to get her questions answered and guidance on how to apply.

-Jones, who helps coordinate the job fair, said the workforce center connects people directly with employers, and also provides interview training, resume building and consultation, and resources to seek training for new opportunities.
+Jones, who helps coordinate the job fair, said the workforce center connects people directly with employers and provides interview training, resume building and consultation, and resources to seek new opportunities.

 “If you’re in a position where you do require up-training or re-training to take on a new job or career field, we actually offer funding through our center,” he said.